jbarnes1/Azure_Storage_Retention_Policy_REST/README.md

 # Azure_Storage_Retention_Policy_Set_Via_REST_API

 Note that you can now set Azure Storage Time-Based Retention Policies today via the Azure REST API.

+The lifecycle management policy enables you to:
+* Transition blobs to a cooler storage tier (hot to cool, hot to archive, or cool to archive) to optimize for performance and cost.
+* Delete blobs at the end of their lifecycles.
+* Define rules to be run once per day at the storage account level
+* Apply rules to containers or a subset of blobs (using prefixes as filters)

 You can also “TRY” all these REST API’s interactively using the Microsoft documentation links below:

    [Storage Management: Add or remove a policy](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-lifecycle-management-concepts#add-or-remove-a-policy)